 Since much of the assets at the Regional Wastewater Treatment Facility's now exceed 25 years of age and are at or near the end of their useful life, a great deal of labor and expenditures are required to maintain and rehabilitate and or replace the equipment in order to achieve reliable treatment levels.
-Several maior construction projects were completed in 2019.
-They include the replacement of electrical emergency generator and switchgear at the Cape May Region Wastewater Treatment Facility, the replacement of the aeration system at the Seven Mile Beach/Middle Region Wastewater Treatment Facility, the replacement of the emergency generators at the Ocean City Region Wastewater Treatment Facility, the replacement of belt filter presses with rotary presses at the Ocean City Region and Wildwood/Lower Region Wastewater Treatment Facilities.
-Other projects made significant progress toward completion.
-They include the replacement of belt filter presses with rotary presses at the Seven Mile Beach/Middle Region Wastewater Treatment Facility, the rehabilitation of wet wells at various regional pumping stations, the replacement of the Gaseous Chlorine Disinfection System with Sodium Hypochlorite at the Wildwood/Lower Region Wastewater Treatment Facility, the rehabilitation of the Authority Wide Supervisory Control and Data Acquisition ("SCADA") system, and the replacement of a 20" Force Main on Bay Avenue in Ocean City.
-The Authority also kicked off projects to rehabilitate the Odor Control Systems at the Ocean City Region, Seven Mile Beach/Middle Region, and Wildwood/Lower Region Wastewater Treatment Facilities and to replace the mechanical bar screens at the Seven Mile Beach/Middle Region, and Wildwood/Lower Region Wastewater Treatment Facilities.
+Several major construction projects were completed in 2020.
+They include the replacement of belt filter presses with rotary presses at the Seven Mile Beach/Middle Regional Wastewater Treatment Facility, the rehabilitation of wet wells at various regional pumping stations, and the replacement of the Gaseous Chlorine Disinfection System with Sodium hypochlorite at the Wildwood/Lower Regional Wastewater Treatment Facility.
+Other projects made significant progress toward completion, including the rehabilitation of the Authority-Wide Supervisory Control and Data Acquisition ("SCADA") system, the replacement of a 20" Force Main on Bay Avenue in the Ocean City Service Region, the rehabilitation of the Odor Control Systems at the Ocean City Regional, Seven Mile Beach/Middle Regional, and Wildwood/Lower Regional Wastewater Treatment Facilities, and the replacement of mechanical bar screens at the Seven Mile Middle Regional and Wildwood/Lower Regional Wastewater Treatment Facilities.
+The Authority also kicked off projects to convert the existing Coral Avenue Pump Station from a wet well, dry pit configuration to a submersible style station, replace pumps at the 32nd Street Pump Station in the Ocean City Service Region, replace pumps at the Spicer Avenue Pump Station in the Wildwood/Lower Service Region, replace Rotating Biological Contactors ("RBCs") at the Cape May Regional Wastewater Treatment Facility, replace scum systems at the Wildwood/Lower Township Regional and Seven Mile Beach/Middle Wastewater Treatment Facilities, and the decommissioning/demolition of the Sludge Composting Facility.
 Many of these projects are performed with the use of in-house engineering and skilled labor representing a significant savings to the Authority.

-In 2019, the Authority continued to operate its former Sludge Composting Facility as a "Sludge Transfer Facility".
+In 2020, the Authority continued to operate its former Sludge Composting Facility as a "Sludge Transfer Facility".
 Dewatered sludge generated by the four (4) Regional Wastewater Treatment Facilities is transported from the "Sludge Transfer Facility" to the Atlantic County Utilities Authority ("ACUA") as the primary means for disposal.
 Due to the Authority's sludge production exceeding the ACUA's operational capacity during certain points in the year, the Authority holds a contract with a third party hauling and disposal contractor as its secondary option.
 In 2017, the Authority, along with its consultant, completed a Long-Term Comprehensive Biosolids Management Plan ("Plan").
-The Plan outlines a short term sludge disposal solution and four viable long term solutions.
-The Plan identified the Authority's current sludge management operation as the most viable short term solution.
-While the Authority considers all four (4) long term solutions as feasible, the current management operation continues to be the most viable.
+The Plan outlines a short-term sludge disposal solution and four viable long-term solutions.
+The Plan identified the Authority's current sludge management operation as the most viable short-term solution.
+While the Authority considers all four (4) long-term solutions as feasible, the current management operation continues to be the most viable.